Expect This To Happen To Bitcoin’s Price If The Stock Market Crashed

 Unfortunately, with the influx of new money throughout 2020 and 2021, economic certainty could not be sustained.
 Rising inflation levels resulted in Central Banks, such as the US Federal Reserve, raising interest rates and taking an overall hawkish stance on the economy.
 With Bitcoin and stocks aligned as risk-on assets, in 2022, the asset classes fell considerably during the first half of 2022; remaining in sync throughout.

-Alongside the transition of Bitcoin to a risk-on asset, between 2020 and 2021, the digital coin also garnered the attention of institutions worldwide.
+Between 2020 and 2021, alongside the transition of Bitcoin to a risk-on asset, the digital coin also garnered the attention of institutions worldwide.
 Institutional investment and awareness of Bitcoin exploded throughout the same pandemic era.
-Several companies now hold BTC on balance sheets and several hedge funds now hold BTC within portfolios.
+Several companies now hold BTC on balance sheets, and several hedge funds now hold BTC within portfolios.
 As institutions are intimately intertwined with traditional stock markets, many experts believe that institutional investment has helped to solidify Bitcoin’s stronger correlation to stocks.

 What Could Decouple Bitcoin From Stocks?

-History has shown that there are more times when Bitcoin has moved independently when compared to stock indexes.
-Even when the correlation between the two has been above +0.2, there are times when Bitcoin prices have crashed while stock market prices have remained stable.
-Likewise, there are times when stock market prices have fallen while Bitcoin has remained steady in price.
+History has shown that Bitcoin has moved independently more often than stock indexes.
+Even when the correlation between the two has been above +0.2, there have been times when Bitcoin prices have crashed while stock market prices have remained stable.
+Likewise, there have been times when stock market prices have fallen while Bitcoin has remained steady.
 There are two key reasons why Bitcoin could, once again, decouple from stocks and avoid the effects associated with a stock market crash.

 Frequently Asked Questions